 Meet them before you sign the contract

 This seems obvious, but you’d be surprised how many people move in without any idea of who they’ll be living with.
-There’s no definite way to be sure what someone is like to live with, but look out for the following:
+There’s no definite way to be sure what someone is like to live with, but you can take steps to get to know them before moving in.

 Bills, bills, bills

-Discuss how you are going to split the bills in advance, the clearer things are at the very beginning, the better.
-Are you splitting the costs down the middle, or is the person with the bigger room and the en suite paying more of the rent?
-How are you going to pay for the bills, who is responsible for the broadband and what happens is someone moves out?
+Discuss how you are going to split the bills in advance.
+The clearer things are at the very beginning, the better.
+Are you splitting the costs down the middle, or is the person with the bigger room paying more of the rent?
+How are you going to pay for the bills?
+Who is responsible for the council tax and what happens is someone moves out?

 These things fall under the 'fees' section, but being able to discuss these matters clearly and simply is very important and will tell you a lot about the people you are renting with.